Join us for worship for a moment of respite from the busyness of life.

 Our main services of worship are the Sunday morning Eucharists at 8:00 am and 9:30 am.

-The 8:00 am service is a quiet said service.
 The 9:30 am service has music and hymns.
-During the 9:30 am service the children are also invited to join the Church School following the children’s story (usually with puppets).
+During the 9:30 am service the children are also invited to join the Church School following the children’s story.
 There is an area in the Church for the children to colour pictures or to read books that are available.
-We gather for fellowship and coffee after the 9:30 am service.
+We gather for fellowship and refreshments after the 9:30 am service.Church

 Each Wednesday we gather in the Chapel for 10:30 am.
 This service of the Eucharist (Holy Communion) includes hymns and a reflection.

-The second Sunday of every month at 4:30 pm.
+Third Sunday of each month (from September to June) at 4:30 pm.

-On the first Sunday of each month (from October to June) at 4:30 pm.
+First Sunday of each month (from October to June) at 4:30 pm.

-Jazz Vespers is a special service that joins together wonderful jazz music played by local musicians and a quiet time of prayer and reflection.
+Jazz Vespers is a special service that joins together wonderful jazz music played by local musicians and a quiet time of prayer and reflection

 The chapel itself is of interest for its architectural renown and historic significance.
 The stained glass windows, artistic wall hangings, and spiritual music add to the ambiance of this very spiritual place.